Bishop's Court, Devon

-Bishop's Court is a large English country house and former Bishop's palace in Sowton, Devon, near Exeter.
+Bishop's Court is a large 21000 sqft English country house and former Bishop's palace in Sowton, Devon, near Exeter.
 It was built in the 13th century and is Grade I listed.
 It was a palace of the medieval bishops of Exeter from the 13th century to the 16th century.

 Architecture

 The building is described by Pevsner as 'intensely Gothic' in style and is largely built of Heavitree stone.

 The house unwent rebuilding works in 1803, having been purchased by Admiral Lord Graves.
-It then underwent further remodelling in 1860-4 by William White for the Garratt family, having come into the ownership of John Garratt, former Lord Mayor of London.
+It then underwent further remodelling in 1860–4 by William White for the Garratt family, having come into the ownership of John Garratt, former Lord Mayor of London.

 The chapel contains a triptych by Nathaniel Westlake.

 The former stables were built in the early 16th century, also of Heavitree stone, and are Grade I listed.

 The former tithe barn is thought to have been built in the early 14th century and is also Grade I listed.